 Uber lost an appeal against an employment rights ruling by the EAT (Employment Appeal Tribunal).
-It was termed as a ‘landmark victory’ victory for workers’ rights in gig economy, by the GMB Union.
+It was termed a ‘landmark victory’ victory for workers’ rights in the gig economy by the GMB Union.

-Last year, two drivers Yaseen Aslam and James Farrar won a case on employment tribunal.
-The argument was regarding their worker-rights on minimum wage, paid leave, and sick pay prerogatives.
+Last year, two drivers, Yaseen Aslam and James Farrar won a case on the employment tribunal.
+The argument was regarding their worker rights on minimum wage, paid leave, and sick pay prerogatives.

 This ruling was challenged by Uber at the EAT, with the counterpoint that this could prevent drivers from ‘personal flexibility they value’.

-She echoed GMB’s delight in EAT’s decision and pinpointed that Uber should take responsibilities as per entitlements of the workers.
+She echoed GMB’s delight in EAT’s decision and pinpointed that Uber should take responsibility as per the entitlements of the workers.
 “GMB urges the company not to waste everyone’s time and money dragging their lost cause to the Supreme Court.” – she stated.

-The TUC (Trades Union Congress) made its voice heard on the issue as well, through its general secretary Frances O’Grady, who said, “Uber should throw in the towel and accept today’s judgment.
+The TUC (Trades Union Congress) also made its voice heard on the issue through its general secretary Frances O’Grady, who said, “Uber should throw in the towel and accept today’s judgment.
 No company, however big or well-connected, is above the law.”